Home

 We urge you to vote NO on each of these measures to protect Washington’s future.

-Q: Weren’t there originally six initiatives, not three?
+Q: Weren’t there originally six initiatives?

 Initiative Measure No. 2081 concerns parental rights relating to their children’s public school education.